 Patients with Type 1 diabetes require regular insulin treatment to maintain normal glucose levels.
 This is normally done by injection or using an insulin pump, which allows insulin to flow into the bloodstream at a rate controlled by the patient.

 Type 2 diabetes tends to develop in later life and occurs when the pancreas does not produce enough insulin, or the body builds up a resistance to the insulin that is produced.
 Type 2 diabetes most often occurs in people aged over 40, although it is also common in younger people of South Asian, African and African Caribbean descent.

 Increasing numbers of children are being diagnosed with Type 2 diabetes, prompting concerns about poor diet.

 Some patients can control Type 2 diabetes through diet or exercise.
 However, it is possible that Type 2 diabetes patients will require medication.
-Drug treatments for Type 2 diabetes work in different ways, with some stimulating insulin production and others helping to maintain a healthy level of glucose in the bloodstream.
+Drug treatments for Type 2 diabetes work in different ways.
+White Sands outpatient rehab facilities are working with individuals to create awareness about prescribed drug use.
 The drug most commonly used to treat Type 2 diabetes in England is Metformin Hydrochloride, which helps to improve blood sugar control.

 Common symptoms of Type 2 diabetes include excessive thirst and hunger, unexplained weight loss, blurred vision, tiredness, frequently needing to urinate and sores or cuts that won’t heal.